newfold-labs/wp-theme-bluehost-blueprint/README.md

 1. Log in to your WordPress admin dashboard
 2. Click on Appearance > Themes > Add New
-3. Search for "BH Studio"
+3. Search for "BH Blueprint"
 4. Click on Install
 5. Click on Activate once the theme is installed